DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 ![SpawnedBullets](Images/SpawnedBullets.JPG)

 This is bad.
-Everytime we create a bullet it will take resources to calculate the details about the object and will have to do these every frame, forever.\
+Every time we create a bullet it will take resources to calculate the details about the object and will have to do these every frame, forever.\
 We need to get rid of bullets once they are no longer needed.
 The first thing we should do is destroy the bullet when it hits something.

 Go ahead and add some walls to the scene so that we have something to hit with our bullets.\